fkr4eng/stafo/data/templates/prompt01_template.md

     - formalized assertion:
         - <condition2>
         - // same as for the premise: The condition can consist of (nested) 'OR' and 'AND'-blocks.

+- // The following equation statement can only be used as part of a formalized setting, premise or assertion of one of the previous statements.
+- There is an equation:
+    - full source code: <arg1>.
+    - source code of left hand side: <arg2>.
+    - source code of right hand side: <arg3>.
+    - formalized left hand side: <expression1>
+    - formalized right hand side: <expression2>.

 - There is an example:
     - verbal summary: <arg1>.